Chicago Bulls NBA Cup schedule, results, and standings

 As alluded to earlier in the article, the NBA Cup uses a rather drawn-out method of group play rather than a confined tournament.
 The NBA will use "Cup Nights," where every team's result on a given "Cup Night" will be subjected to the group play standings.
 These Cup Nights will occur on Tuesdays and Fridays from the 11th to December 3.

-Each team will play four games within its predesignated group.
+Each team played four games within its predesignated group.
 A team's record in these four games will determine whether it moves on to the knockout rounds.
 But, in addition to the winners of the six groupings, two other teams possessing the next best records will advance.
-Therefore, even if Chicago doesn't win its respective group, it can still advance to the knockout stage.
+Therefore, even though Chicago didn't win its respective group, it could have still advanced to the knockout stage.

 Of course, with such little margin for error, there's likely to be a scenario where two or more teams tie in the standings.
 According to NBA.com, the tie among teams will be broken by several sequential tiebreakers: head-to-head record, point differential, total points scored, record from the 2023-24 season, and at last, a random drawing.